Whip up a batch of Homemade Easter play dough in the softest shades of spring!

 Tools for your Easter playdough activities:

-Don’t think you have to stick to cookie cutters and rolling pins when playing with playdough!
+Don’t think you’re limited to cookie cutters and rolling pins when playing with play dough!
 Think of interesting and unique items to provide for exploration!
-That’s what I love best!
-You can use almost anything for a playdough tool!
-We used:
+You can use almost anything.
+For our Easter themed play, we used:

 - plastic Easter eggs